Euphorbia succulenta (Schweick.) Bruyns

 Monadenium succulentum (basionym), Euphorbia succulenta var. succulenta, Euphorbia neostapelioides, Monadenium stapelioides

 Euphorbia succulenta is a perennial succulent, branching at the base of a large fleshy rootstock and forming a domed cushion up to 2 feet (60 cm) in diameter.
 The flowers have a bract cup that is white or light pink.
 They are small but interesting and showy when produced in large numbers.
-Leaves are produced at the growing point, but they last only one season.
-The leaves are succulent and shot through with purple-pink streaks through the light green background.
-There is considerable variability in the diameter of the stems, number and size of tubercles, shape of leaves, length of inflorescences.
+The leaves are produced at the growing point, but they last only one season.
+They are succulent and shot through with purple-pink streaks through the light green background.
+There is considerable variability in the diameter of the stems, number and size of tubercles, shape of leaves and length of inflorescences.

 How to Grow and Care

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerant wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.